saturnoluis/ok-script/README.md

 understand what actions will be performed on your system.
 Running the script could result in unintended consequences, as it performs a significant number of operations on your system.

+*To-Fix:* There's an issue where the configuration files have "/home/luis" hardcoded for some paths affecting the zsh config and the kitty config.
+I would need to fix it so it takes that user dynamically.